Marlene Dumas: Work

+Since 2014, Dumas has produced "Great Men", a series of ink-wash portraits, accompanied by inscriptions, of men who have been punished and tortured for being LGBTQ+.
+Frieze named the series No.14 of "The 25 Best Works of the 21st Century".

 Dumas taught at the Academie voor Beeldende Vorming (ABV) in Tilburg, Academie voor Kunst en Industrie (AKI) in Enschede, Rijksakademie van Beeldende Kunsten in Amsterdam, and De Ateliers in Amsterdam (Tutorials and Coaching).